j4rs/ApplyWise/README.md

 - **CV PDF Parser**: Extract skills and experience from your resume automatically
 - **Application Tracking System (ATS)**: Keep track of all your job applications in one place
-- **Custom Resume Builder**: Generate tailored resumes for each job application
+- [In development] **Custom Resume Builder**: Generate tailored resumes for each job application
-- **Custom Questions**: Generate tailored answers for for each job application custom questions
+- [In development] **Custom Questions**: Generate tailored answers for for each job application custom questions
-- **Cover Letter Generator**: Create personalized cover letters for each position
+- [In development] **Cover Letter Generator**: Create personalized cover letters for each position

 ### Coming (not that soon)
 - **Interview Preparation**: Get customized interview questions based on job descriptions